postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-azure.md

 ## Exporting your API to Azure API Management

-Exporting an OpenAPI 3.0 schema makes it available in the connected Azure API Management service.
+Exporting an OpenAPI schema makes it available in the connected Azure API Management service.
+OpenAPI 2.0 and 3.0.x schemas are supported.
 You can export the schema to an existing revision or to a new revision.

 1. Select **APIs** in the sidebar, select an API and version, and then select the **Deployments** tab.
 1. Select the service you want to export to, and then select **Export API**.